Overview

 David Matts

-Think of procrastination as a cause of stress.
+Consider procrastination a source of stress.
 It’s always there.
-It’s something we have to do and will wait till we do it.
-Procrastination is patient and waits for everyone and it’s a perfect way of keeping our potential history in the future.
+It’s something we have to do, and we will wait till we do it.
+Procrastination is patient and waits for everyone; it’s a perfect way of keeping our potential alive for the future.
 Without history, there is no future.
-Life is a gift so if you like to receive it, stop procrastinating, and put your task to history so you can upwrap your next gift.
-And remember, if you live thinking you’re going to slide into home at death and yell out “WOW, WHAT A RIDE” then obviously you have no room for procrastination.
-My advice, take the High Road and don’t look back!
+Life is a gift, so if you want to receive it, stop procrastinating and put your tasks behind you so you can unwrap your next gift.
+And remember, if you live thinking you’re going to slide into home at death and yell out “WOW, WHAT A RIDE”, then obviously you have no room for procrastination.
+My advice: take the High Road and don’t look back!

 Carol S. Dougherty

-I like to think of it as prioritization… I put more priority on some things than others.
+I like to think of it as prioritisation… I put more priority on some things than others.

 Robert Huggan

-Commitment to 1st two on my Things to-do list is key for me.
+Commitment to the first two on my to-do list is key for me.
 Review the list before starting any other work, and break down the big projects.

 Jonathan H Sutton